finos/datahelix/chocolatey/README.md

 ## Chocolatey

-Chocolatey is a windows package manager for applications.
+Chocolatey is a Microsoft Windows package manager for applications.
 The Data Helix generator has been published to this service to improve the usability of the tool.

 ### Getting Data Helix